Events

 Every time the CurrentTemperature property on the Thermostat class changes, you want to invoke the delegate to notify the subscribers (heater and cooler) of the change in temperature.
 To achieve this goal, you must modify the CurrentTemperature property to save the new value and publish a notification to each subscriber.
 The code modification appears in Listing 14.4.

-In C# 8.0, however, invoking the CurrentTemperature delegate directly will trigger a nullable dereference warning, indicating that a null check is required.
+In C# 8.0, however, invoking the CurrentTemperature delegate directly triggers a nullable dereference warning, indicating that a null check is required.

 Notice the call to the Invoke() method that follows the null-conditional operator.
 Although this method may be called using only a dot operator, there is little point, since that is the equivalent of calling the delegate directly (see OnTemperatureChange(value) in Listing 14.4).
 An important advantage underlying the use of the null-conditional operator is special logic to ensure that after checking for null, there is no possibility that a subscriber might invoke a stale handler (one that has changed after checking for null), leaving the delegate null again.